Office of Elementary and Secondary Education, Department of Education.

-5. Funding Restrictions: We reference additional regulations outlining funding restrictions in the Applicable Regulations section of this notice.
+5. Funding Restrictions: We reference additional regulations outlining funding Start Printed Page 3360restrictions in the Applicable Regulations section of this notice.

 6. Data Universal Numbering System Number, Taxpayer Identification Number, and System for Award Management: To do business with the Department of Education, you must—

 a.
 Have a Data Universal Numbering System (DUNS) number and a Taxpayer Identification Number (TIN);

 b.
 Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry (CCR)), the Government's primary registrant database with information on registration provided below;

 c.
 Provide your DUNS number and TIN on your application; and

 d.
 Maintain an active SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period.

 You can obtain a DUNS number from Dun and Bradstreet.
 A DUNS number can be created within one-to-two business days.